Have your

 Expected Impact

-- 10,000 homeless experience young people helped over 60 years A safe space for young people who have experienced trauma
+- 13,000 homeless experienced young people helped over 60 years

 - A safe space for young people who have experienced trauma